-Fans of HBO’s award-winning TV series Game of Thrones will be interested to know that much of the filming takes place in the Belfast area.
+Fans of HBO’s award-winning TV series, Game of Thrones will be interested to know that much of the filming takes place in the Belfast area.
 Step into the story with Game of Thrones Tours where you can head north of the city to explore the spectacular coastal rock formations of the Giant’s Causeway where the Iron Islands’ scenes were filmed.
-Alternatively, choose to journey south to the atmospheric Tollymore Forest and Castle Ward Estate, otherwise known as Winterfell.
+Alternatively, choose to journey south to the atmospheric Tollymore Forest and Castle Ward Estate, which appear in the TV series as Winterfell.

 When it comes to evening entertainment, Belfast offers a diverse arts and culture scene to satisfy a variety of tastes.
 Music lovers should check the listings at Ulster Hall where a wide range of acts from rock and pop to classical and comedy take to the stage on a nightly basis.
 Those that prefer an evening at the theatre should visit the Lyric Theatre, where ‘Taken’ star Liam Neeson first performed.